E-commerce marketing comes with a unique set of challenges.

 While SEO is the process of attracting visitors to your website, content marketing is what drives conversions.
 Earlier, we touched on conversion rate optimization (CRO) and how important it is.
 Without content marketing, your website won’t have the substance it needs in the form of keywords, articles, and valuable information.

-Identify challenges your customers are experiencing, and create content that can help them tackle these issues.
+Identify challenges your customers are experiencing, and create content, utilizing tools like ChatGPT for e-commerce, that can help them tackle these issues.
 Make sure you build your content around the keywords and phrases you need.
 Then create a content calendar tailored to meet their needs.
 Don’t forget to include at least one relevant call to action (CTA) in every piece of content, for example:

 - “Join for free.”